jilt/earendill/README.md

 `$ pip install -r requirements.txt`

 Then import into blender as explained in the [GC figures how to](https://youtu.be/DSRha-8Zk8w).

+If you don't wanna install python on your PC (considering that Blender already has its own python version running internally) I provided a zipped version of the site-package folder with all the needed libraries, you can unzip that and place it on, I'm committed to keeping this repository updated for the next year.

+`C:\Program Files\Blender Foundation\Blender 3.5\3.5\python\lib\site-packages`

 To run the near API script you need to [download it](https://github.com/near/near-api-py) and add the directory on the script\modules folder (I'm using windows here)

 `C:\Users\user\AppData\Roaming\Blender Foundation\Blender\3.5\scripts\modules`